corona-warn-app/cwa-testresult-server/docs/architecture-overview.md

 - Hashing of GUID: SHA-256, no salt, no pepper

 ##	Complexity of secrets
 - hashed GUID: 128 bits

 ## Used Timeframes

-hashed GUID
--	Lifespan of TAN is 14 days